Reverse Mortgage Loans

 4. The new version of a FHA HECM Reverse Mortgages for wealth management firms is that the “Highest and Best” use of the HECM is to improve a client’s retirement plan, not rescue it.

-Use a reverse mortgage to purchase your next home
+Use a reverse mortgage loan to purchase your next home

 Did you know that reverse mortgages can be used to purchase a home?
 For borrowers age 62 and over, reverse mortgages are another option to fund a new home purchase.
 Instead of selling your current home and paying 100% cash for a new home, you can invest some of your proceeds in combination with a reverse mortgage to fund the remaining amount.
 Your new reverse mortgage won’t require any monthly payments – you’re only responsible for property taxes, homeowner’s insurance, any HOA dues, and upkeep and maintenance of the home.

-Use a reverse mortgage to access equity in your current home
+Use a reverse mortgage loan to access equity in your current home

 There are three ways to access the equity in your home through a reverse mortgage: